christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Use dot notation to access properties, e.g. `myObject.property;`

--   When accessing properties using variables or invalid identifiers use brackets `[]`, e.g `myObject["foo-bar"];`
+-   When accessing properties using variables or invalid identifiers use brackets `[]`, e.g.
+    `myObject["foo-bar"];`

 -   Only quote properties that are invalid identifiers, e.g.